 - A sauna or steam shower?

 - Enclose your shower rather than leaving it open.
-Open showers look attractive but don’t hold in heat and can be cold to shower in.
+Open showers look attractive but don’t hold in heat and can be drafty.
 Plus, a glass shower door will make the bathroom look larger.

 - In a tub/shower combo, a glass door that extends halfway across the tub is adequate for most people.
 Two sliding doors that close completely are not necessary.
 For a modern look, choose shower door hinges that are high in quality and minimalist in design.

-- If you are concerned about the glass doors spotting or about the skin-drying effects of chloramine or chloramine that is used to treat city water, consider installing a water filtration system and/ or central water softener.
+- If you are concerned about the glass doors spotting or about the skin-drying effects of chloramine or chloramine that is used to treat city water, consider installing a water filtration system and/ or central water softener in your home.

 - Think carefully about where you want to have the shower head located.
 It should be high enough to accommodate the tallest user and adjustable down to accommodate shorter users.

-- To avoid getting sprayed with cold water when you enter the shower, place shower controls on the wall that is opposite of the showerhead.
-If you are doing a renovation, this will add some extra expense, but it’s a feature you will appreciate.
+- To avoid getting sprayed with cold water when you enter the shower, place shower controls on the wall that is opposite the showerhead.
+If you are doing a remodel, this will add some extra expense, but it’s a feature you will appreciate.

 - To design a shower niche in which you can store shower items, take inventory and measurements of the products that you typically keep in the shower.
 Use the top shelf for the tallest items (such as shampoo), the middle shelf for shorter ones, and the thin bottom shelf for items such razors and soap.

-- In lieu of a built-in niche, install stone or high-quality corner shelves (such as those made by Samuel Heath) to hold toiletries.
+- In lieu of a built-in niche, install stone or high-quality, corrosion-resistant brass corner shelves (such as those made by Samuel Heath) to hold toiletries.

 - To make soaping up or shaving your legs safer, install a shower ledge on which you can sit to do these tasks.